 Other Possible Grades Assigned

 A student will be placed on probationary academic status if his or her cumulative grade point average falls below 3.0 (see University Academic Standards Policy).
 While on probation, a student may not transfer any coursework from another university or college and may not receive financial assistance administered by the School of Business Administration.
-That student must complete a written academic recovery contract, approved by their graduate program director.
-This plan will specify goals, expectations, and a timeline for achieving good academic standing.
-It must also specify the duration of the probationary period, which may not be shorter than one academic semester nor longer than one calendar year.
+That student must complete a written academic recovery contract, approved by his/her Program Manager for the relevant MBA offering or the Graduate Programs Coordinator for other SBA graduate programs.
+This plan will specify goals and expectations for achieving good academic standing.
+The probationary period will be one academic semester and may be no more than nine (9) semester hours.

-A student on academic probation will be returned to good academic standing if their cumulative grade point average reaches 3.0 or better at the end of the probationary period.
-If a student remains below a 3.0 upon completion of the academic probation period, they will be dismissed from the program.
-Finally, a student who has returned to good academic standing, but whose GPA again falls below 3.0, must complete a plan to return to good standing and have it approved by the program director if they wish to continue in the program.
-In no circumstances, however, will students be permitted to take more than 9 credits beyond initial degree requirements in order to return to good standing.
+A student on academic probation will be returned to good academic standing if his/her cumulative grade point average reaches 3.0 or better at the end of the probationary period.
+If a student remains below a 3.0 upon completion of the academic probation period, he/she will be dismissed from the program.
+Finally, a student who has returned to good academic standing, but whose GPA again falls below 3.0, must complete a plan to return to good standing and have it approved by the program director if he/she wishes to continue in the program.
+Under no circumstances, however, will a student be permitted to take more than nine (9) credits beyond the initial degree requirements in order to return to good standing.
 Likewise, all must be eligible to graduate within the five-year limit for post-foundation credits.
 Failing this, a student will be dismissed.

-A grade appeal may be initiated, provided that it is done within 30 calendar days following the end of that academic term in which the grade was assigned and provided further that one of the following three criteria is met:
+TIME LIMIT FOR APPEAL - Grade appeals submitted by students in the School of Business Administration will be objectively and promptly reviewed.
+A grade appeal may be initiated, provided that it is done within 14 calendar days after the final, official grade is posted1 and provided further that one of the following two criteria is met:

 - That the grade received appears to be inconsistent with the performance of the work required and recorded for that course;